Engineering Management (MECH3661)

 UNIT OF STUDY

-This unit aims to: develop an understanding of the principles of management as applies particularly to the engineering and industrial settings.
+This unit has two parts.
+The first part aims to develop knowledge and understanding of the current state of aerospace design, manufacturing, and operations in the Australian aviation industry.
+Students will gain skills in aerospace engineering management.
+On satisfactory completion of this unit, students will be able to apply risk management skills to a variety of industry situations and use appropriate methodology to manage these situations.
+Students will also become proficient in the use of Project Management tools and learn how to apply them to industry standard problems.
+Subject areas covered within the Unit of Study include principles and practice of aviation and airline management; discussion and analysis of airline operations and management in aerospace engineering design.
+The second part addresses general management principles as applies particularly to engineering and industrial settings.
 It aims to provide knowledge of the principles and tools that can assist communication, supervision, project management, team membership, decision making and management of human resources.
 At the end of this unit students will be able to understand different management practices and approaches applicable to a broad range of environments.
-In the process they will develop greater skills in team work, written expression, and verbal presentation.
-The concepts covered in this unit are from the following management areas: Engineers and Management - including ethics , Communication and People in Organisations, Economics, Leadership, Strategic Management, Managerial Decision Analysis, Marketing, Business Planning, Legal Environment of Business, Risk Management, Human Resource Management, Project Management, Quality Assurance and Management, Operations Management, and Financial Management.
+The concepts covered are from the following management areas: Engineers and Management - including ethics, Communication and People in Organisations, Economics, Leadership, Strategic Management, Managerial Decision Analysis, Marketing, Business Planning, Legal Environment of Business, Risk Management, Human Resource Management, Project Management, Quality Assurance and Management, Operations Management, and Financial Management.

 Our courses that offer this unit of study